Here, we’ve got straight-forward answers to some of the most common questions about vehicle repairs.

 Insurance companies try to get out of vehicle repairs in order to save themselves money, but they also know that the amount of property damage often translates into how much physical damage the people inside the vehicle sustained.
 In other words, the higher the property damage, the higher the likelihood that you or one of your passengers were injured — at least that’s the argument the insurance companies like to use.
 There is no bio-mechanical evidence to support that argument, but they use it anyway.

 We rarely encourage accident victims to pursue property damage claims without our help.
 Insurance companies are not known for their honesty, accuracy, or eagerness to do the right thing.
 Dealing with them requires an understanding of how they operate and what your rights really are.
-For help, or answers to more questions, contact us today.
-Use the form below to send us a message.
-You may also call us at 602-812-2000.
+For help or answers to more questions, contact us today.